nano-byte/structure-editor/README.md

 {}
 ```

 You need to "describe" your data structure to the Editor.
-You can do this directly after instatiating the editor or in the constructor of your derived class.
+You can do this directly after instantiating the editor or in the constructor of your derived class.
 - Call `DescribeRoot()` and then use the fluent API provided as a return value to describe the properties on your main data type.
 - Call `Describe<TContainer>()` to describe the properties on a data type `TContainer` exposed by another property.
 You can use multiple calls with different type parameters to describe arbitrarily deep hierarchies.